Revised June 27, 2020

 Whether you arrive during the dead of winter or the frenzy of the summer tourist season, you will have a great time.
 Yet, if you are fortunate enough to be able to select any season, you will want to consider spring and fall to visit the continent, when the crowds are smaller or gone and the prices of accommodations are lower.

-how much your comfort is affected by variations in weather.
 Someone who wants to go canyoning in southern France should do it when the sun warms the rocks you slide through, someone who is cold sensitive should plan a trip between May and September, because winter days can bring snow or dreary rain that makes travel difficult.
 But keep in mind that the weather is changing, that while Scandanavian countries are generally cool even during the summer they have had hot days without the ubiquitous air conditioning most travelers have come to expect.

 The benefit of traveling during the "high" season is that every museum, hotel and campground is open and eager to make their season's profit.
 This is particularly important to the traveler who wants to visit museums and churches--the summer schedules tend to be longer.
 The down-side is that additional hours may disappear as you wait in longer lines.